hurbcom/challenge-bravo/README.md

 Build an API, which responds to JSON, for currency conversion.
 It must have a backing currency (USD) and make conversions between different currencies with **real and live quotes**.

-The API must originally convert between the following currencies:
+The API must convert between the following currencies:

 -   USD
 -   BRL
 -   EUR
 -   BTC
 -   ETH

+Other coins could be added as usage.

 Ex: USD to BRL, USD to BTC, ETH to BRL, etc...